 13 February until November

-A new exhibition that reveals the story behind the tapestry at the High Altar by celebrated artist and printmaker John Piper.
+A new exhibition at Chichester Cathedral that reveals the story behind the tapestry at the High Altar by celebrated artist and printmaker John Piper.
 The tapestry is often cited as “the most significant ecclesiastical artwork of the twentieth century”.
 The 2026 exhibition brings the story of the tapestry to life through personal correspondence, including between John Piper and Dean Hussey.

 Dark Skies Festival